zapataf/ms_eharrisii/README.md

 # Introduction #

-This repository contains the textm code, and data presented in this manuscript:
+This repository contains the text, code, and data presented in this manuscript:

     Zapata F, Villarroel D. A new species of Escallonia (Escalloniaceae) from the inter-Andean tropical dry forests of Bolivia

 The files included in this repository include: